tsl0922/kubeadm-vagrant/README.md

 # kubeadm-vagrant

-Run kubernetes cluster with kubeadm on vagrant
+Run kubernetes cluster with kubeadm on vagrant.

 # Requirements